MARCH

 So I've started to replace it with ceramic tiles.

-It's a long, laborious process becasue my dad put down some pretty tenacious adhesive under the vinyl.
-It probably takes me something close to an hour to put down a single 6" x 36" tile.
+It's a long, laborious process because my dad put down some pretty tenacious adhesive under the vinyl.
+It probably takes me something close to an hour to remove a piece of the vinyl, and the adhesive, and then put down a single 8" x 36" tile.

-Thanks to global warming -sorry Trumpsters, it's fucking real- ticks have become much more prevalent.
+Thanks to global warming -sorry you TrumpDickSucking MAGAts, it's fucking real- ticks have become much more prevalent in northern Michigan.
 In late spring and early summer I know I'm going to get hit hard by the little blood sucking MFers.

 No amount of permethrin and repellents will stop all of them.